Joice Mujuru

 Joice Runaida Mujuru (née Mugari; born 15 April 1955), also known by her nom-de-guerre Teurai Ropa Nhongo, is a Zimbabwean revolutionary and politician who served as Vice-President of Zimbabwe from 2004 to 2014.
-Previously she had served as a government minister.
-She also served as Vice-President of ZANU–PF.
+Previously, she had served as a government minister and as Vice-President of ZANU–PF.
 She was married to Solomon Mujuru until his death in 2011 and was long considered a potential successor to President Robert Mugabe, but in 2014 she was denounced for allegedly plotting against Mugabe.
 As a result of the accusations against her, Mujuru lost both her post as Vice-President and her position in the party leadership.
 She was expelled from the party a few months later, after which she formed the new Zimbabwe People First party.